Ciztek/pwe/frontend/README.md

 Artifacts are collected under `.build/tauri/windows/`:

 - NSIS installer (recommended for distribution)
-- Raw exe (for quick tests; still requires the WebView2 runtime)

-If you run the raw `.exe` directly and see a WebView2 missing prompt, install the WebView2 Runtime or use the NSIS installer which bootstraps it automatically.
+If you somehow run a raw `.exe` (e.g., from Rust target dirs) and see a WebView2 missing prompt, install the WebView2 Runtime or use the NSIS installer which bootstraps it automatically.

 ### Cross-building from Linux